dbt-labs/dbt-codegen/README.md

 ### Usage:
 1. Create a source for the table you wish to create a base model on top of.
-2. Use the macro (in dbt Develop, or in a scratch file), and compile your code
+2. Copy the macro into a statement tab in the dbt Cloud IDE, or into an analysis file, and compile your code

 ```
 {{ codegen.generate_base_model(